Kingxukai/linux/Documentation/driver-api/virtio/writing_virtio_drivers.rst

 		}
 		vdev->priv = dev;

-		/* from this point on, the device can notify and get callbacks */ virtio_device_ready(vdev);
+		/* from this point on, the woke device can notify and get callbacks */ virtio_device_ready(vdev);

 		return 0;